 1. PREHEAT oven to 350 degree F.

-4. In a medium bowl (prepare dry ingredients), COMBINE the flour, oats, sugar and baking powder.
+3. In a medium bowl (prepare dry mixture), add flour, oats, sugar and baking powder until well combined.

 Eat your oats.
 I like to combine white whole-wheat flour with quick-cooking oats for a healthy boost.
 I think they go well together in baking as they are both mild in taste and share many of the same nutritional benefits.
 However, oats taste a bit nuttier and are mostly gluten-free.
 Use quick-cooking oats to achieve a more delicate texture in baked goods and old-fashioned oats for a more hearty texture.